Damietta: History

 Damietta was also the object of the Seventh Crusade, led by Louis IX of France.
 His fleet arrived there in 1249 and quickly captured the fort, which he refused to hand over to the nominal king of Jerusalem, to whom it had been promised during the Fifth Crusade.
 However, having been taken prisoner with his army in April 1250, Louis was obliged to surrender Damietta as ransom.

-Hearing that Louis was preparing a new crusade, the Mamluk Sultan Baibars – in view of the importance of the town to the Crusaders – destroyed it in 1251 and rebuilt it with stronger fortifications a few kilometers from the river in the early 1260s, making the mouth of the Nile at Damietta impassable for ships.
+Hearing that Louis was preparing a new crusade, the Mamluk sultan Baybars – given the importance of the city to the Crusaders – destroyed it in 1251 and rebuilt it with stronger fortifications a few kilometers from the Nile in the early 1260s, making the mouth of the Damietta branch impassable for ships.

 Ecclesiastical history

 Hellenistic Tamiathis became a Christian bishopric, a suffragan of the metropolitan see of Pelusium, the capital of the Roman province of Augustamnica Prima, to which Tamiathis belonged.
 Its bishop Heraclius took part in the Council of Ephesus in 431.
 Helpidius was a signatory of the decree of Patriarch Gennadius of Constantinople against simony in 459.
 Bassus was at the Second Council of Constantinople (553).
 In a letter from Patriarch Michael I of Alexandria read at the Photian Council of Constantinople (879), mention is made of Zacharias of Tamiathis, who had attended a synod that Michael had convened in support of Photius.
 Later bishops too of Tamiathis are named in other documents.

-In 1249, when Louis IX of France captured the town, it became for a short time the seat of a Latin Church bishop.
+In 1249, when Louis IX of France captured the city, it became for a short time the seat of a Latin Church bishop.
+Gilles of Saumur.

 The Latin bishopric, no longer residential, is today listed by the Catholic Church twice as a titular see under the names Tamiathis (Latin) and Damiata (Curiate Italian), each at time of episcopal or archiepiscopal rank, of the Latin and Melkite Catholic Churches, for the Catholic Church, having been until the early 20th century an important centre for that church.